 Since we were infants and our parents looked after us, if we felt ill, we’d go to the doctor.
-As such, to ensure proper care down the line, everything we’ve been treated for, from sicknesses and allergies to inoculations and immunizations, have been documented in our medical records, so that whenever we go again, our new doctor can appropriately and competently determine the best course of treatment.
+As such, to ensure proper care down the line, everything we’ve been treated for, from illnesses and allergies to vaccinations and immunizations, have been documented in our medical records, so that whenever we go again, our new doctor can appropriately and competently determine the best course of treatment.

 However, many an Albuquerque medical malpractice lawyer has had to assist victims of improper care due to disregard for medical history.
 A troubling thought for patients is that this brand of negligence can happen at any time, such as the doctor ignoring previous issues and having them develop further, missing a vital piece of the patient’s medical past and prescribing medication that will not mix with their systems (or other medications they’re on), or by ordering unnecessary surgery.